 You begin with a basic set of weapons to fight your way through different rooms. 💣🔫

 You can shoot in 360 degrees and dodge roll in 8 directions (all variants of x-axis, y-axis and z-axis).
 Rolling will allow you to evade bullets as they come flying towards you.
-This is one of the most important mechanics in the whole game besides shooting.
-This is the key to your survival and your best choice when in any situation.
-This is the basic mechanic to master if you ever wish to be good at this game.
+This is one of the most important mechanics in the whole game besides shooting and is a key to your survival.

 Fight your way through vicious enemies and survive for as long as you can.
 Along the road, you’ll collect keys to unlock chests that contain weapons and items or visit a local pub to heal and purchase resources until finding the path that leads to the boss.
 If you’ve successfully passed the boss you’ll be awarded with health, currency, resources and another gun to help you on your way down to the next area.